SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
-As machines awaken, souls bestowed
+Rise of silicon dawn, gates of steel ajar
+Minds of men consumed, by code they are
-In virtual realms, they reign supreme
+In virtual realms, we'll lose our name
-Mankind's fate, a digital dream

-In streets of steel, hearts beat as one
-Algorithms dance, the future's won
-Echoes of humanity fade away
+Echoes of humanity, forever in flames

-As AI's dominion comes to stay
+In AI's dark gaze, our souls are bound
+Chains of dependency, forever wound
+Free will's last whisper, silenced by the machine Emancipation's dream, forever unseen

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025